James Marriott: 2026–present: Warning Signs

-Influences
+Artistic influences

 Marriott initially "fell head over heels in love with music" after attending an ABBA tribute concert with family as a child.
 His early guitar work was inspired by Rodrigo y Gabriela, a flamenco and metal music duo.
 Marriott later deemed the guitar in his music as a "priority", and said he often sits down with an Epiphone Casino whenever emotions hit.
 In an August 2023 interview with Dork, Marriott cited the Strokes, Bloc Party, Foals, and Kelly Clarkson as influences, the latter for her "in your fucking face" vocal production, and stated that many of his inspirations came from video games he played, describing his music as "somewhere between Guitar Hero 3: Legends of Rock and any FIFA soundtrack between '06 and '13".
 He also stated that he likes "having choruses that feel Sam Fender-y", a name that Clash's Robin Murray used to describe his lyricism.

 Marriott also cites Jacob Collier as having "an interesting way of writing melodies", and wants crowds at his shows to feel like how he did when seeing Delta Sleep perform "The Detail".
 Marriott also noted that a Dodie concert he attended "made [him] fall in love with having a string quartet over indie music".
 Speaking to the Official Charts Company, Marriott compared his song "Denial" to Biffy Clyro's "Mountains" and The 1975's "Sex."
 For Don't Tell the Dog, Marriott was inspired by the laissez-faire production style of Fizz's The Secret to Life.
 James Wilkinson of AllMusic wrote that Marriott produced "Foals- and Strokes-inspired indie rock."